Healthy Homes Assessment Parkvale

 Parkvale Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required for all Parkvale and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is compulsory in all Parkvale and New Zealand rental homes where it’s reasonably practicable to install.

-• A Healthy Homes Statement of Intent to Comply An Insulation Statement as well as an Insurance Statement must be included in any renewed, new or modified tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement should be included with any renewal, new or amended tenancy agreement.

-• Landlords and property managers must keep records that demonstrate compliance with all Healthy Homes Standards that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be applicable during the tenure of your rental home.

 Starting 1 July 2021

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 Starting 1 July 2023

-• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes